schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 title: Going slow to go fast
 layout: post
 draft: true
+description: >
-description: Random thoughts about internal experience, versus external experiences
+  Random thoughts about internal experience, versus external experiences and going slow to go fast inspired by a car pulled over my a motorcycle cop.
 tagline: Internal vs. External Awareness
 ---
 {::options parse_block_html="true" /}

+## The Motorcycle Cop
 As I drove home today I noticed a motorcycle cop had pulled someone over.
 I was reminded of a motorcycle class I took from the local police department around Summer of 2005.
 It was a great experience and one of the things that stuck with me was a comment from one of the officers about speed and skill.